Oloqq/crocheteer/docs/draft/Draft.md

 > https://theamigurumi.com/wp-content/uploads/2024/01/Crochet-Dinosaur-Trex-Amigurumi.jpg
 >

 There are currently no tools that could help with designing such shapes.
-The closest thing is [Crochet Lathe](https://avtanski.net/projects/crochet/lathe/), however the tool is still limited by requiring axial symmetry.
+The closest thing is [Crochet Lathe](https://avtanski.net/projects/crochet/lathe/), however the tool is only applicable to simple, axially symmetrical shapes.

 ## 1.1 Objectives